ibm-cloud-architecture/dba-refund-request/README.md

     1. Fix any charts that do not have data; the most likely error requires a selection of `decimal (data > TG2 > pTime) – (float)` in the Data item field after the monitoring source is changed
 1. Deploy Business Automation Studio artifacts
     1. If using Cloud Pak for Business Automation as a Service
-        1. Create an external automation service named `Refund_Request_Application_Services`, connect it to the appropriate BAW server, select the Refund Request process and Invoke Refund Processing ODM service flow and publish
+        1. Create an external automation service with a new connection to the BAW Server in Production (URL pattern `https://<tenant_hostname>/dba/run`) and use the service credential, select the `Refund Request` process and `Invoke Refund Processing ODM` service flow, name the automation service `Refund_Request_Application_Services` (**Important**, this must be exact), and publish
         1. Export the external automation service as a ZIP from the Business automations -> Extenal section
     1. If deploying Refund Request on your own OpenShift environment:
-        1. Publish the workflow project's snapshot in Business Automation Studio to make the automation services available to applications
+        1. Publish the workflow project's snapshot in Business Automation Studio -> Business automations -> Workflow -> Refund Request -> Versions to make the automation services available to applications
     1. Import the Refund Request application in Business applications using `RefundRequest (RR) – App - YYYY.MM.DD_XX_PLATFORM.twx` (where platform is `saas-<version>` for Cloud Pak for Business Automation as a Service or `ocp-demo-<version>` for deploying Refund Request on your own OpenShift demo pattern environment)
     1. No edit of the application should be required but if an edit is done, create a new snapshot
-    1. Export the application as a ZIP
+    1. Export the application from Business Automation Studio -> Business applications -> Refund Request -> Versions as a ZIP
 1. Deploy Business Automation Navigator artifacts
     1. Login to Business Automation Navigator's admin desktop
+        1. If using Cloud Pak for Business Automation as a Service: Production -> Manage solutions -> Publish
+        1. If deploying Refund Request on your own OpenShift environment: use your Navigator URL with `?desktop=appDesktop1` added to the end and use the menu to go to Administration
-    1. Open and connect to the Application Engine Connection, sometimes called `APPENGO`
+    1. Select Connections on the left, edit the Application Engine Connection (generally called `APPENGO`) and connect
         1. If using Cloud Pak for Business Automation as a Service: import both the automation service and application ZIP files
         1. If deploying Refund Request on your own OpenShift environment: import only the application ZIP file
-    1. Edit the details of the application and add appropriate teams to the Permissions table
+    1. Edit Details from the application's menu and add appropriate teams to the Permissions table, such as `#AUTHENTICATED-USERS` to make the app available to everyone
-    1. Edit the desktop of your choice and on the Layout tab, add the application
+    1. Edit the desktop of your choice (generally `appDesktop1`) and on the Layout tab, select the application

 ### Refund Request application modes